 Madi is an activist and her cause is her life.
-She is mature beyond her years and yet still a girl in many ways.
-She can be dead serious or a goofball, ironic and quirky, but always her own person who’s consistently made sacrifices for her beliefs.
+She's a millennial fighter determined to turn impossible dreams into reality.
+Mature beyond her years, she can be dead serious or a goofball, stubborn or quirky, but always making sacrifices for her beliefs.
 She’ll dodge bullets before accepting another shot in another shark.

 The project will have an immense impact on not only a community level but also on a global scale — affecting social, philosophical, economic and environmental change.
 Every year we kill 100,000,000 sharks.
 Sharks are key to a healthy ocean.

 Our film reveals new science that links sharks to climate change so any philanthropic foundation that cares for the ocean, the planet, climate change, our future or the future of ocean predators will feel compelled to act.